 BVS comprises of the following roles:

-The Advisory Teachers track and monitor the progress of Brent LAC in their key stage, with a particular focus on those RAG rated as RED, co-ordinating and deploying BVS support to raise their attainment according to an assessment of their needs.
-They quality assure statutory Personal Education Plans (PEPs) for LAC in their key stage.
+The Advisory Teachers track and monitor the progress of Brent LAC in their cohorts, with a particular focus on those RAG rated as RED, co-ordinating and deploying BVS support to raise their attainment according to an assessment of their needs.
+They quality assure statutory Personal Education Plans (PEPs) for LAC in their cohorts.
+They work with social workers, foster carers and the school’s designated teacher (DT), who has a statutory role within schools that mirrors that of the virtual school head teacher, to ensure that high aspirations and challenge is demonstrated in the PEP.
 They contribute to training for designated teachers, schools, social workers, foster carers and governors, and act as advocates by positively challenging the practice of schools.

 Year 11 Life coach